 What does the catalog year listed on my Central Degree mean?

 The course information that is displayed on your Central Degree audit follows the curriculum (general education, major, minor) from a specific Undergraduate Catalog.
 You can access all active catalogs online at www.ucmo.edu/catalogs.
 Most students follow the catalog that was active during their first semester of enrollment at UCM, but students may also choose to update to a more current catalog.

-All catalogs older than 8 years are expired.
+All catalogs older than 8 years are expired and audits are not available for these catalogs.
 If your degree audit lists an expired catalog year you should meet with your academic advisor to update to a valid Undergraduate Catalog.

 Limitations of the degree audit report

-Students pursuing an individualized major or minor (such as General Studies) will not be able to use the Central Degree for the major portion of their curriculum.
+Students pursuing an individualized major or minor will not be able to use the Central Degree audit for the major portion of their curriculum.
 Instead, you will use the contract developed between you and your advisor or the major/minor department chair.

 If you find a discrepancy between what your Undergraduate Catalog lists as required in your curriculum and what your Central Degree audit lists, contact the Registrar’s Office at 660-543-4914 or email@example.com.